-We predict that poorly endowed states with clear external will be constrained to pursue liberal economic policies that encourage growth and development.
-The leaders of countries such as Israel and Lebanon (and Singapore and Taiwan outside of the Middle East) must, if they are to survive, produce growth in order generate the resources necessary to provide security against external threats, and to quell internal dissatisfaction.67 In other words, the presence of external threat makes leadership
+We predict that poorly endowed states with clear external threats will be forced to pursue liberal economic policies that encourage growth and development.
+The leaders of countries such as Israel and Lebanon (and Singapore and Taiwan outside of the Middle East) must, if they are to survive, produce growth in order to generate the resources necessary to provide security against external threat, and to quell internal dissatisfaction.80 In other words, the presence of an external threat makes leadership positions in these countries contestable, as in democracies.
+This contestability, in turn, leads to responsive government.
+Nowhere is this dynamic more evident than in Israel, which would cease to exist if it could no longer generate the resources necessary to provide for strong national defense.
+Moreover, a weaker economy, as measured by lower GDP per capita, would make it more difficult for Israel to attract Jewish immigration and to prevent emigration to richer countries such as Australia, Canada, and the United States.
+Thus, despite the hard socialist underpinnings of the Jewish state, successive governments, although nominally left-wing, have pursued pro-growth economic policies.